-This is about my family of origin, and my willingness to try and out-grow, out-love, out-inspire, some deep wounding in the other person.
+This is about my family of origin, and my willingness to try and out-grow, out-love, some deep wounding in the other person.
 I don’t look for the wounded person, but when I find them, I should run like hell.
-I need a whole person for my whole person.

 Coming out of a failed marriage, both partners often feel damaged and depressed.
 In my case, I was certain that I would never love again.
 Of course, that was my depression talking, but when you are Sad, you can get pretty dark.
 So there’s this concept, from a divorce recovery class I took, called the Healing Relationship.